djennadhamza/pascal-codes/README.md

 # pascal-codes
-some pascal hany codes for studants
+Some pascal handy codes for studants

+This Repository is deprecated.